karthik-33/karthik-33.github.io/_posts/2016-12-17-Iowa-liquor-sales.md

 #### (4) Data visualization and correlations

-Here are a couple of observations from the cleaned dataset:
+Here are a couple of observations from the cleaned dataset

 1. Average sale or margin per transaction, average price per L per transaction, and average volume per transaction all have low correlation with 2015 total sales
 2. 2015 Q1 sales is highly correlated with 2015 total sales ...
 Q1 may be a good predictor, especially since we have 2016 Q1 data as well in the dataset.